 THE WILDERNESS TECHNOLOGY ALLIANCE FROM 2003-2015

-In February of 2003, the WTA President established a foothold in Washington DC to advance the federal partnership made possible by Hands on the Land project.
+In February of 2003, the WTA President established a foothold in Washington DC to advance the federal partnership made possible by Hands on the Land project as well as to establish new WTA sites on the East Coast.
+Programs advanced on both coasts with the WTA headquarters still located in Seattle.
 In February of 2004, the WTA established a partnership with the East Baltimore Technology Resource Center (EBTRC) and Johns Hopkins University and began offering technology training classes and free computers to low-income families in Baltimore.
 This program was supported by a myriad of Baltimore-area community centers referring low income clients in need of essential technology skills to gain employment, computers for k-12 students to use at home and at school and more.

-In December of 2006, the WTA created WildTech-CCNV through a partnership with the Community for Creative Non-Violence (CCNV), the largest homeless shelter in America and just three blocks from the US Capitol Building in downtown Washington DC.
+In December of 2006, the WTA established its second site on the East Coast through a partnership with the Community for Creative Non-Violence (CCNV), the largest homeless shelter in America and just three blocks from the US Capitol Building in downtown Washington DC.
 This center provides technology training classes, job search skills, software training classes and Internet access to over 1000 homeless people at the shelter as well as to other low-income community members.
 In adherence to the WTA service-learning model, technically advanced members of the homeless community are trained in teaching skills and well as other “softskills.”
 They then provide software training classes to employees of Washington DC area non-profit organizations and government agencies.